speedscale/docs/docs/install/kubernetes-sidecar/README.md

 Please ensure the [Kubernetes Operator](../kubernetes-operator.md) is running in your cluster before moving on.

-Select the pod you'd like to monitor and add the following annotation to your deployment:
+Select the workload (deployment, statefulset, job, etc.) you'd like to monitor and add the following annotation:

 ```
   annotations: